Ap Stats Teacher Car Mileage

 Ms. Miller 1 20

 This table provides a basic foundation for our statistical investigation.
-However, it's crucial to remember that this is a simplified example.
-A real-world study would require a much larger sample size to ensure robust statistical power and account for potential confounding variables.
+On the flip side, it's crucial to remember that this is a simplified example.
+A real-world study would require a much larger sample size to ensure reliable statistical power and account for potential confounding variables But it adds up..

 Exploring Statistical Methods: Unveiling the Relationship